Shakeel Badayuni: Career

-Personal life
+Personal life and death

 Shakeel Badayuni succumbed to diabetes complications at the age of fifty-three, on 20 April 1970, at Bombay Hospital leaving behind his wife, two sons and two daughters.
 One daughter, Najma, died soon afterwards, while still a college student.
 His elder son Javed and grandson Zeeshan work in the travel and tourism industry.
 His other son's name is Tariq.
 Shakeel's friends Ahmed Zakaria and Rangoonwala formed a trust called Yaad-e-Shakeel after his death and this trust became the source of some income for his bereaved family.

 Shakeel loved to play badminton, go on picnics and hunting trips and fly kites with his friends from the industry, Naushad and Mohammed Rafi.
 Sometimes Johnny Walker would join them in kite-flying competitions.
 Dilip Kumar, writers Wajahat Mirza, Khumar Barabankvi and Azm Bazidpuri were among Shakeel's other close friends within the industry.

 Popular songs

 Badayuni penned several memorable songs in his career.
 Some of his popular works include the musical Baiju Bawra (1952), historical epic Mughal-e-Azam (1960) and social Sahib Bibi Aur Ghulam (1962).